rmolinari/data_structures/README.md

 These queries appear rather abstract at first but there are interesting applications.
 See, for example, section 4 of [[McC85]](#references), keeping in mind that the data structure in that paper is actually a _MinPST_.

+We also provide a `MinPrioritySearchTree`, which answers analagous queries in the southward-infinite quadrants and 3-sided regions.

-In [[DMNS2013]](#reference) De et al. generalize the in-place structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can also answer queries in the southeast and southwest quadrants of a query point and in a downwards-infinite box.
-But the presentiation is hard to follow in places and the paper's pseudocode is buggy.[^minmaxpst] In the sort of toy problems that this Ruby code is suitable for, we can implement a MinPST as a MaxPST with the points mapped by (x, y) -> (x, -y) (see #17).
+In [[DMNS2013]](#reference) De et al. generalize the in-place structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can answer queries in all four quadrants and both "kinds" of 3-sided boxes.
+Having one of these would save the trouble of constructing both a MaxPST and MinPST.
+But the presentiation is hard to follow in places and the paper's pseudocode is buggy.[^minmaxpst].

 ### Segment Tree